Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

 Once you have completed this setup your node will be started and waiting for the chain to move in the background.

 ## Troubleshooting SELinux
-If you are running SELinux and your services are not starting, you may want to try disabling it to see if it resolves the issue </br>
+If your services are not starting, you may want to try disabling it to see if it resolves the issue </br>
 ```
 sed -i""  -e "s/SELINUX=enforcing/SELINUX=disabled/" /etc/selinux/config
 ```